How to Count Cards in Blackjack Like the MIT Blackjack Team

 There are many different ways - and strategies- to count cards in Blackjack.
 These methods exist on a continuum from ridiculously simple, to extremely MIT-grade difficult.

-Despite the complexity of the system they use, those who know how to count cards in Blackjack base their decision on a common underlying strategy.
+Despite the complexity of the system they use, a player who knows how to count cards in blackjack bases their decision on a common underlying strategy.
 Essentially, as the overall goal is to win money, you need to treat it like a business.
 And you need practice.

 The High-Low Card Counting Method